ColeDeanShepherd/OSFPS/README.md

 #### Current

-* Fix walking over weapon causing bullets exceeding max mag capacity bug.
-  * Add lots of weapon spawners temporarily.
-  * Set debug breakpoint on pickup weapon if bullets get nonsensical.
 * Add grenade spawners.
   * Duplicate weapon spawner code?
   * Combine the two?
   * Do a generic object spawner?
     * Then we need to track spawners for all objects...
-* Handle connect to server failure.
-* Fix showing other players reloading.
+* Auto pickup weapon if empty or matches type
+* Improve networked shot intervals better.